OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 If executing the instructions from the previous step doesn't lead to traffic being proxied, it may mean that certificate pinning is actually implemented and all security measures are in place.
 However, you still need to bypass the pinning in order to test the application.
 Please refer to the section ["Bypassing Certificate Pinning"](0x06b-Basic-Security-Testing.md#bypassing-certificate-pinning) for more information on this.

 ## Testing Custom Certificate Stores and Certificate Pinning (MSTG-NETWORK-4)

-### Overview

-This test verifies if the app properly implements identity pinning (certificate or public key pinning).

-For more details refer to section "Identity Pinning" in the general chapter ["Mobile App Network Communication"](0x04f-Testing-Network-Communication.md#identity-pinning).

 ### Static Analysis